Disease Guide ·Chronic Kidney Disease ·2026

 CKD Coverage Basics

-Most policies cover kidney disease diagnosis and treatment if your cat is enrolled before symptoms appear.
-The standard 14-day illness waiting period applies.
-Initial bloodwork, prescription diets, and medications are typically covered.
-This is one of the most expensive chronic conditions to manage.
+Most policies cover kidney disease if enrolled before symptoms appear.
+Standard 14-day waiting period applies.
+Bloodwork, prescription diets, medications typically covered.
+One of the most expensive chronic conditions to manage.

 Red flag · Pre-existing